Emotional Support Animal VS Service Animal

 How to Register a Dog as an Emotional Support Animal?

 Let’s bust your bubble!
 There is absolutely no such thing as emotional support animal registration.
 Surprised?
-There are a trillion online websites claiming to provide you the registration for your ESA in exchange for money.
+A trillion online websites are claiming to provide you the registration for your ESA in exchange for money.

 Well, they are there to basically rob you.
 Anyone claiming to provide you your pet’s registration as an ESA is nothing but a scam.
 Don't fall into this trap.